kamleshlalan19-droid/checkingoutts/README.md

 The Proxy Layer: Instead of your browser reaching out directly to a blocked site, the request is routed through proxy scripts (managed in config.js and the sw.js service worker).

-Rewriting the Web: The proxy fetches the site’s data and "rewrites" it on the fly.
+Rewriting the Web: The proxy fetches the site’s data and "rewrites" it.
 This ensures that links, images, and scripts on the target site continue to work within the proxy environment without "leaking" back to your real IP.

-The Result: The site loads inside the TalonGames interface, looking and feeling like the original, but completely unblocked.
+The Result: The site loads inside the Talon interface.

 ## 📂 What’s Inside?
 I’ve organized the repo to be as modular as possible:

 components/ – Reusable UI pieces, like the footer.js I just updated.

 scripts/ – The brains.
-Check out featured.js for the latest logic on how content is surfaced.
+Check out featured.js for the most popular links used.

 styles/ – Custom CSS.
 I’ve been tweaking search.css to make the discovery experience feel a lot smoother.